chirag6451/react_hooks/README.md

 ## How It Works

-The hooks perform three main functions:
+The hooks perform four main functions:

 ### 1. .gitignore Check